Skip to main content

 Nil Returns

-A ‘Nil Return’ must be submitted where there is no activity at all to report for the period, that is if there is no data to be entered in the quarterly return.
-It is not enough to just leave zeros in the data fields.
-To submit a Nil return, check the ‘Nil Return’box and confirm when prompted.
-This will clear all fields except the carry-over from the previous quarter.
+A ‘Nil Return’ must be submitted where there is no activity at all to report for the period; that is, if there is no data to be entered in the quarterly return.
+The FOI Statistics portal does not recognise that you have completed your entry if you leave zeros in the data fields.

 A request for documents or information should be included in this part only if it satisfies the requirements of s 15 of the FOI Act.
 Do not include requests by current or former agency employees for access to their personnel records made under s 15A of the FOI Act.